Usmchurst/Team-Profile-Generator/README.md

 6. Open terminal in code editor.
 7. Type in terminal <i>npm i</i> or <i>npm install </i> to install dependency packages needed.

-*Ensure the following packages are installed.
-(To install packages, open the terminal in preferred coder editor and type npm install)*
+*Ensure the following packages are installed. *
 - Inquirer
 - Jest